rickywrq/check-GPU/cpsl-tutorial/VNC_Connection/README.md

-# Connect to CPSL server via VNC + SSH
+# Connect to CPSL servers via VNC + SSH
 ## About
 For security and VPN firewall reasons, we ask you to connect to the VNC via SSH tunneling.